dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ![HIV-TB activities](resources/images/TB_OUTCOME_Q_003.png)

 The TB/HIV section/table within the treatment outcomes dataset closely mirrors the corresponding section in the case registration form.
 Its inclusion is crucial due to the frequent lack of HIV status information for a significant number of cases at the time of compiling the quarterly notification report.
 The TB/HIV section in the treatment outcomes report facilitates the comprehensive collection of HIV status information.
-It features similar variables pertaining to HIV status, employing distinct data elements tagged with a “(by time of outcome)” postfix for differentiation.
+It features similar variables about HIV status, employing distinct data elements tagged with a “(by time of outcome)” postfix for differentiation.

 ### TB - Treatment outcomes - second line

-The new version of the outcome reporting form for second line patients is now split in two tables based on the length of the regimens.
-The 2nd line outcomes are no longer counted by confirmed MDR and XDR cases, rather by the type of regimen they are following - a **short regimen (≤ 12 months), or a long regimen (>12 months and ≤24 months) for RR cases**.
-This is to ensure consistency with adaptation of treatment regimens that will emerge in future for drug resistant TB, and for maintaining simplicity of reporting.
+The new version of the outcome reporting form for second-line patients is now split into two tables based on the length of the regimens.
+The 2nd line outcomes are no longer counted by confirmed MDR and XDR cases, but rather by the type of regimen they are following - a **short regimen (≤ 12 months), or a long regimen (>12 months and ≤24 months) for RR cases**.
+This is to ensure consistency with adaptation of treatment regimens that will emerge in future for drug-resistant TB, and to maintain simplicity of reporting.

 When working with the new metadata for ongoing analysis, implementers should remember how the older framework was used locally.
 They need to think about the best ways to analyze past data, considering total numbers, previous reporting methods, and the differences between short and long regimens against an older framework that did not report the same type of information.

 Just as outlined in the quarterly outcome dataset, this dataset **also only includes the compulsory data points**.
-Implementers and TB programmes can evaluate whether it is necessary to add to the table the points to report the cases “Registered in this facility” (which is supposed match the numbers reported in “Enrolment on treatment among all registered people diagnosed with TB disease “ section from one or two calendar years ago depending on the regimen); cases “Transferred in to continue treatment after starting treatment at another facility”; and cases “Transferred out to continue treatment in another facility”.
+Implementers and TB programmes can evaluate whether it is necessary to add to the table the points to report the cases “Registered in this facility” (which is supposed to match the numbers reported in “Enrolment on treatment among all registered people diagnosed with TB disease “ section from one or two calendar years ago depending on the regimen); cases “Transferred in to continue treatment after starting treatment at another facility”; and cases “Transferred out to continue treatment in another facility”.

 This represents a significant departure from past protocols—now, **the responsibility for reporting treatment outcomes lies with the facility where an individual completes their treatment, not the facility of their initial registration**.
 Another notable shift is in the patient categories, encompassing **all new TB episodes and individuals re-registered for TB**, irrespective of their known treatment history.
 Unlike the 2013 WHO guidance, this inclusive approach poses a challenge for direct comparisons of success rates.
 **The adoption of the new definitions is anticipated to yield lower success rates, introducing a potential disparity when gauged against outcomes reported under the previous framework.**